mad-lab/transit/src/pytransit/doc/source/CGI.rst

 This is a relatively quick process, taking at most 3 minutes for a dataset of ~90,000 sgRNAs .
 This step fits the CRISPRi-DR model (statistical analysis of concentration dependence for each gene) to each gene in the file and prints each output to the <CRISPRi-DR results file> in a tab seperated file.

-Genes with significant interactions are those with *qval of condetration dependence < 0.05* and *\|Z score of concentration dependence|>2*.
-However, genes can be ranked by depletion by sorting the coefficient of concentration dependence in ascending order

 ::

     > python3 ../src/transit.py CGI run_model <fractional abundance file>  >  <CRISPRi-DR results file>

-* Siginificant interacting genes are those with adjusted P-val (Q-val) < 0.05 and \|Z slope\| > 2, these are indicated by a "-1" for depleted and "1" for enriched in in the "Significant Interactions" column
+* Siginificant interacting genes are those with *qval of concentration dependence < 0.05* and *\|Z score of concentration dependence|>2*, these are indicated by a "-1" for depleted and "1" for enriched in in the "Significant Interactions" column

 .. note::
     When the file is sorted on the slope of concentration dependence, the user can rank the genes based on amount of depletion.